 States are invited to provide, where appropriate, information concerning whether they have concluded any bilateral or acceded to any multilateral agreement or arrangement, for the use of special investigative techniques in the context of international cooperation to combat transnational organized crime (art.
 20, para.
 2)?

+Agreed in informals

-States are invited to share information about whether,in the absence of any agreement or arrangement of the sort referred to in the question above, they permit the use of special investigative techniques at the international level on a case-by-case basis (art.
+States are invited to share information about whether, in accordance with their domestic legal framework and in the absence of any agreement or arrangement of the sort referred to in the question above, they permit the use of special investigative techniques at the international level on a case-by-case basis (art.
 20, para.
-3)
+3).

 G. International cooperation for purposes of confiscation (article 13)

-Does your country’s domestic legal system permit confiscation of the proceeds of crime, property, equipment or other instrumentalities referred to in article 12, para.
+Does your country’s legal framework permit confiscation of the proceeds of crime, property, equipment or other instrumentalities referred to in article 12, para.
 1, at the request of another State party?

 Yes Yes, in part No

+(a) If the answer is “Yes, in part”, please specify any challenges encountered in confiscating the proceeds of crime at the request of another State party.

-In particular, please specify if your country’s domestic legal system permits confiscation at the request of another State party without a prior conviction of the offender.
+72bis.
+In particular, please specify if your country’s domestic legal framework permits the provision of international cooperation for purposes of confiscation in both conviction and non-conviction based proceedings..

 (b) If the answer is “Yes”: